concrete5cojp/concrete5-855-pagetype-default-patch/README.md

 # concrete5 (Concrete CMS) 8.5.5 pacthes to fix 403 error on Page Type Default Editing Page
 By concrete5 Japan, Inc.

-This is the patch to fix 403 error when you tried to visit Page Type's Default Output editing page even if you are loggedin as super-admin due to mishanding session.
+This is the patch to fix 403 error of default page type block editing page

+When you tried to visit Page Type's Default Output editing page (even if you are logged in as super-admin), you get 403 Page Forbidden Error.

+This may have happened due to mishanding sessions.

-This was caused by both Concrete CMS and server side.
+This is probab;y caused by both Concrete CMS and server side.

 # Files to patch

-Unless you have customization, simply update the following files to your Concrete CMS.
+Unless you have customization, simply update the following files to your Concrete CMS, then clear cache, try to edit default block again.

 - application/controllers/single_page/dashboard/pages/types/output.php